 Consumers are showing a growing interest in the relationship between diet and health.
 With this growing interest is a growing demand for information about the benefits and the risks of food choices.
-Greater than 95 percent of the population believes that food possesses the potential to improve health, and that food, quality of life, and disease risk management are intimately associated.
-Greater interest in preventive health, health education, rising healthcare costs, the aging of the population, and frequently changing labeling regulations contribute to the interest and demand, fueling a growing industry: functional foods.
+Greater than 95 percent of the population believes that food possesses the potential to improve health and that food, quality of life and disease risk management are associated intimately.
+Greater interest in preventive health, health education, rising healthcare costs, the aging of the population and frequently changing labeling regulations contribute to the interest and demand, fueling a growing industry: functional foods.

-A functional food component is an ingredient that, when added to food, improves physical or mental performance, or, like functional foods, helps prevent or treat a disease or unfavorable condition.
-As the functional components of foods are identified and appreciated, they are added to conventional foods to form new foods which enhance overall health.
+A functional food component is an ingredient that, when added to food, improves physical or mental performance or, like functional foods, helps prevent or treat a disease or unfavorable condition.
+As the functional components of foods are identified and appreciated, they are added to conventional foods to form new foods that enhance overall health.

-The United States Food and Drug Administration (FDA) regulates the claims that manufacturers can make about nutrient content, and the effects on disease, health, or body functions, under the United States Dietary Supplement Health Education Act (DSHEA) of 1994.
-The DSHEA recognizes the growing importance of nutrition and dietary supplements, and the benefits of health promotion and disease prevention.
-These include chronic diseases, such as cancer, heart disease, and osteoporosis [not all-inclusive].
-The language defined supplements as vitamins, minerals, herbs, amino acids and others.
+The United States Food and Drug Administration (FDA) regulates the claims that manufacturers can make about nutrient content and the effects on disease, health or body functions, under the United States Dietary Supplement Health Education Act (DSHEA) of 1994.
+The DSHEA recognizes the growing importance of nutrition and dietary supplements and the benefits of health promotion and disease prevention.
+These include chronic diseases, such as cancer, heart disease and osteoporosis.
+The language defined supplements like vitamins, minerals, herbs, amino acids and others.

-The Dietary Supplement Safety Act of 2010 amended the Federal Food, Drug, and Cosmetic Act to more effectively regulate dietary supplements that may pose safety risks unknown to consumers.
+The Dietary Supplement Safety Act of 2010 amended the Federal Food, Drug, and Cosmetic Act to regulate dietary supplements that may pose safety risks unknown to consumers more effectively.
 It requires manufacturers to submit research, including evidence of safety, for approval before a new substance or formulation is marketed to the public.

-More information about the regulation of functional foods is available at http://www.fda.gov; enter “functional food” in the search engine.
+More information about the regulation of functional foods is available on the FDA’s site.

-Organisms which are colonized in the colon cause fermentation of undigested fiber, providing fuel for the GI mucosa.
+Organisms that are colonized in the colon cause fermentation of undigested fiber, providing fuel for the GI mucosa.
 The effect is associated with lowering serum cholesterol and decreasing the risk of colon and breast cancer.
-Undigested fiber also increases both fecal dry weight and water absorption, speeding up the passage of stool (transit time).
-There is less exposure of the GI mucosa to both nutrient absorption and potentially carcinogenic compounds.
+Undigested fiber also increases both dry fecal weight and water absorption, speeding up the passage of stool (transit time).
+There is less exposure to the GI mucosa to both nutrient absorption and potentially carcinogenic compounds.

-The GI tract is colonized with an enormous number of different types of microorganisms, somewhat affected by the food consumed.
+The GI tract is colonized with an enormous number of different types of microorganisms that are somewhat affected by the food consumed.

-Prebiotics are indigestible food ingredients which stimulate growth or activity of one or more types of bacteria in the colon.
+Prebiotics are indigestible food ingredients that stimulate growth or activity of one or more types of bacteria in the colon.
 Soy oligosaccharides (polymers of sugar molecules) are one type of prebiotic.

 Fermented milk, as a probiotic, increases the bacterial count in the colon.
-It decreases circulating cholesterol by inhibiting production of cholesterol in the liver, or redistributing cholesterol from blood to the liver.
+It decreases circulating cholesterol by inhibiting the production of cholesterol in the liver or redistributing cholesterol from blood to the liver.

 Lactobacillus and bifidobacteria, probiotic microorganisms found in yogurt, are used to treat gastrointestinal disease.
 They prevent disease-causing microorganisms from populating the colon.
 Probiotics also strengthen the immune barrier, and some may protect the colon from carcinogens.
-Some compounds produced during fermentation may enhance reproduction of normal mucosal cells, and inhibit proliferation of abnormal mucosal cells.
+Some compounds produced during fermentation may enhance the reproduction of normal mucosal cells and inhibit the proliferation of abnormal mucosal cells.